jaja024/jaja024/README.md

-## Hi there 👋
+## Hi there ( ⸝⸝•ᴗ•⸝⸝ )੭⁾⁾
+## 🌱 I’m currently learning how to use Github
+## 👯 I’m looking to collaborate on  developing android applications someday.
+## 📫 How to reach me: 📩
+## 😄 Pronouns: She/Her
+## ⚡ Fun fact: I love reading books, and playing cozy and competitive games.
 <!--
 **jaja024/jaja024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to use Github
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on  developing Android applications someday.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: :envelope_with_arrow:
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love reading books, and playing cozy and competitive games.
 -->